-The Feast of the Seven Fishes, that Italian seafood bacchanal that arrives every Christmas, is a celebratory meal like no other.
-The wines you pour should match the flavors of the food as well as the spirit of the event.
-I recently spoke with Stevie Stacionis, who along with Josiah Baldivino, own and operate Oakland’s Bay Grape, one of the coolest and most respected wine shops in the Bay Area, about pairing red wines with fish.
+Yes, it can – and should – be done.
+If you are attending The Feast of the Seven Fishes, that Italian seafood bacchanal that arrives every Christmas, or another holiday event that features seafood of any kind, the wines you pour should match the flavors of the food as well as the spirit of the event.
+Red wines can fit in as naturally as white wines.
+I spoke with Stevie Stacionis, who along with Josiah Baldivino, owns and operates Oakland’s Bay Grape, one of the coolest and most respected wine shops in the Bay Area, about pairing red wines with fish.

 That’s right, red wines.
 No need to limit yourself to white wines.
 Stacionis concurs.
 “The only rule is “drink what you like and eat what you like and make yourself happy,” she said.

-A wine guide like Stacionis can help navigate some of the challenges of pairing with fish but here are the big three:
+A wine guide like Stacionis can help navigate some of the challenges of pairing with fish but here are the big three guidelines:

-Coastal and seaside wine growing regions around the world historically tended to plant varietals that pair well with seafood.
+Coastal and seaside wine-growing regions typically plant varietals that pair well with seafood.
 (You know the old adage: What grows together, goes together.)
 “They have an almost saltiness that pairs well with fish,” said Stacionis.

 To simplify pairing options and level the playing field for less familiar wines, the wines at Bay Grape are organized by a wine’s weight or body.
 This organizing principle also makes it easy for guests to branch into something new.